 Ageratum houstonianum – the botanical name for the Floss flower, an annual flowering plant native to Mexico.
-The floss flower plant produces fuzzy, tufted flowers in rounded, dense flower heads adding a desirable blue flower color to the garden, even in partial shade.
+The Ageratum flower produces fuzzy, tufted flowers in rounded, dense flower heads adding a desirable blue flower color to the garden, even in partial shade.
 They can grow from 12 to 39 inches tall.

 A popular option for edging borders, window flower boxes, and flower beds.
 It is one of the few annual plants tolerant of light shade.
-The floss flower blooms from late spring through summer and all above qualities make this species of flowering plants a fine choice for outdoor containers.
+Ageratum blooms from late spring through summer and all above qualities make this species of flowering plants a fine choice for outdoor containers.

 Step 1: Preparation On Ageratum Care

 Start floss flower seeds indoors about 6 to 8 weeks before the last frost.
 Take your young plants outside after all the danger of frost passes.

 Plant these annuals under 12 inches in a sunny to lightly shaded area of your garden in moist and well-drained soil.
-Floss flower is not particularly choosy about soil conditions but does not do well in soggy conditions.
+Ageratum is not particularly choosy about soil conditions but does not do well in soggy conditions.

 To the planting location, add 4″ to 6″ inches of organic compost incorporating it into the soil using a garden tiller.
-The compost helps to improve the soil’s fertility, an important factor for the health and growth of floss flower.
+The compost helps to improve the soil’s fertility, an important factor for the health and Ageratum growth.

 Step 2: Planting